 Reports from New Zealand suggest that there is a growing imbalance between the number of marriageable men and women in the country caused by the immigration of Thai women.

-Some experts have suggested that the shortage of marriageable men in New Zealand and the growing trend among New Zealand men to marry Thai women is leading to a tension between key groups of women in New Zealand and Thai women living the country.
+Some experts have suggested that the shortage of marriageable men in New Zealand and the growing trend among New Zealand men to marry Thai women is leading to tension between key groups of women in New Zealand and Thai women living in the country.

 Tension between New Zealand and Thai women

 The current tension between Thai women and New Zealand women is what any red-blooded New Zealand guy would love: fights between women wanting to marry them!
 New Zealand is attracting the immigration of beautiful young Thai women seeking husbands, and the women of New Zealand don't like it.